 Are desk bikes effective for weight loss?

-Desk bikes and pedal exercisers contribute to caloric burn, but the effect should be understood realistically.
-Light pedaling at 40–60 RPM at low resistance burns approximately 100–150 calories per hour, based on research estimates for low-intensity cycling.
-This is meaningful when compounded over 5–6 hours of daily desk use — potentially 500–900 additional calories burned per day compared to static sitting — but significant weight loss also requires attention to overall diet and higher-intensity exercise sessions.
+Desk bikes contribute to daily caloric burn, but the effect should be understood realistically.
+Light pedaling at 40–60 RPM burns roughly 100–150 calories per hour based on estimates for low-intensity cycling.
+Meaningful over 5–6 hours of daily use — but significant weight loss also requires diet management and higher-intensity exercise.

-Will pedaling at my desk distract my typing and focus?
+Will pedaling at my desk hurt my focus?

 Do desk bikes work with standing desks?